wazo-platform/wazo-doc/source/upgrade/18.01/stretch.rst

   review the `official Debian release notes <https://www.debian.org/releases/stretch/releasenotes>`_ before the upgrade.
 Most importantly, you should:

-  * Make sure you don't have any unofficial sources in your /etc/apt/sources.list or /etc/apt/sources.list.d directory.
-If you were using the jessie-backports source, you must remove it.
+  * Make sure you don't have any unofficial sources in your :file:`/etc/apt/sources.list` or :file:`/etc/apt/sources.list.d` directory.
+If you were using the ``jessie-backports`` source, you must remove it.

   * Remove packages that were automatically installed and are not needed anymore, by running ``apt-get autoremove --purge``.